 1) What should I do if I have medical waste?

 If you are not a regular producer but just have occasional or one-time waste, contact a medical waste disposal company that serves your area.
-You can find on in the phone book or an internet search or you can ask for referrals at a medical or veterinary clinic.
+You can find one in the phone book or an internet search or you can ask for referrals at a medical or veterinary clinic.

 Don't try to skirt regulations and dump your waste illegally.
 It's risky and unethical.
 Don't think you can "play dumb" if caught either.
-This rarely works.
+This rarely works

-2) If the disposal is just going to be incineration, why can't I do that myself in my autoclave?
+4) If the disposal is just going to be incineration, why can't I do that myself in my autoclave?

 Even if you have a laboratory grade autoclave, you probably can't follow the best practices of waste incinerators.
 In particular, how will you handle the smoke or off-gas?
 Autoclaves are designed to sterilize equipment that is already clean, not to burn waste.

-3) Does old prescription medication count as medical waste?
+5) Does old prescription medication count as medical waste?

 It depends on who you are.
 If you are an operating business - for profit or not-for-profit - then yes, pharmaceutical waste requires special treatment and disposal.

-4) Is dog manure medical waste?
+8) Is dog manure medical waste?

 No. It is more like what you normally flush down the toilet.
 Actually, you could flush dog manure down the toilet, but most municipal waste collection agencies will accept it in normal household trash.
-This waste contains e. coli and potential pathogens, but a limited amount of manure is deemed acceptable in the municipal sold waste stream that goes to a sanitary landfill.
+This waste contains e. coli and perhaps pathogens, but a limited amount of manure is deemed acceptable in the municipal solid waste stream that goes to a sanitary landfill.